Student Disciplinary Process

 Failure by the College to observe the time limits or other procedural requirements expressed in these procedures shall not constitute an abridgement of the rights of the parties so long as a fundamentally fair process is afforded to the parties.

-A. The Office of the Dean of Student Affairs, in consultation with Bowdoin Student Government, and Judicial Board, should conduct a review of the conduct codes and their administration on a regular basis.
-Representatives from the BSG and the Judicial Board may recommend policy changes and review procedures for Judicial Board student appointments by meeting with the Dean of Student Affairs.
+A. The Office of the Dean of Students, in consultation with Bowdoin Student Government and Judicial Board, should conduct a review of the conduct codes and their administration on a regular basis.
+Representatives from the BSG and the Judicial Board may recommend policy changes and review procedures for Judicial Board student appointments by meeting with the Senior Vice President and Dean for Student Affairs.

 B. The student disciplinary process may be amended, in writing, by the President or the President’s designee at any time.